tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     set(x+halfwidth, y, kernel)
 {% endhighlight py %}

-We could simply use a `get(x,y)` as the third argument of the `set()` function and forgo the previous two lines.
-Moreover, the visual result is an exact duplicate of the source?
-The purpose of this seemingly redundant step is to verify that everything works for now, then adapt the code as we go.
+We could use a `get(x,y)` as the third argument of the `set()` function and thereby forgo the previous two lines.
+The visual result is an exact duplicate of the source, anyhow.
+The purpose of these seemingly unnecessary steps is to verify that everything works for now; we will adapt this code as we go.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-kernels-mwaashambooy-duplicate.png" />
   <figcaption>Before proceeding, ensure that your Display window shows two greyscale masks.</figcaption>
 </figure>

-With each iteration, we must sample nine pixels.
-The loop begins with the top-left pixel, meaning that, on the first iteration, five 'empty' pixels beyond the edges are sampled.
-To keep things simple, we will not use the 'extend' trick, so Processing will record these as black.
-This will result in a 1 pixel darkened border, but you likely won't notice it.
+With each iteration, we must sample nine pixels for the kernel.
+The loop begins at the top-left pixel, meaning that, on the first iteration the kernel samples five 'empty' pixels the lie beyond the edges.
+To keep things simple, we will not use the 'extend' trick; rather, Processing will record these as black.
+This will result in slightly darkened border pixels, but nothing too noticeable.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-kernels-mwaashambooy-zoom.png" />
+  <figcaption>The loop begins at the top-left pixel.</figcaption>
 </figure>

 Replace the `sample` variable with a list.
+This new list structure grabs the nine pixels at once.

 {% highlight py %}
     #sample = red( get(x,y) )